ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 - Syntax error (02)
 - Subroutine is not detected or not preloaded (03)
 - No return line in subroutine (04)
+- Invalid datatype (05)

-## Data structure
+## Data structure #TODO - CHANGE EXAMPLE FORMATTING
 Every data will begin with ```4 00 0 0 00000 00000``` and end with ```4 99 0 0 00000 00000``` this is to make data storage easier.

 the data start line and the data end line values can be used as ID's for easier identification of the data.

-Information lines are another story... uuugh
+Information lines are another story... uuugh #TODO - CONTINUE THIS SHIT MAN DONT LEAVE IT

 #
 ###### Many thanks to everyone involved.